How to Hang Drywall

 Tip: There should be a slight gap between the floor and the drywall so that the drywall won't jam against bumps in the floor.
 The baseboard will cover it later.
 If necessary, trim the sheet to leave a half-inch gap.

 Learning how to install drywall is very much within the reach of the average DIY enthusiast.
 With patience, the right tools and a friend to help you, hanging drywall is not very difficult.
 Once you've learned how to hang drywall, learn how to tape and finish the installed drywall for professional-quality results.
 The joint work is really easier than it seems and provides very satisfying results.
-The Home Depot is a great source for top-quality materials and tools, right down to the joint compound.
 When determining how much drywall you need, don't guesstimate, calculate.
 Know exactly how much you need with our drywall calculator.
 If your wall takes a little damage, we can show you how to repair drywall with a drywall repair kit.